Posts

 Image

-(Trigger Warning: Suicidal Ideation) The hardest part of struggling with suicidal ideation is the massive barrier between those who suffer with it and the friends and family that will never fully understand it.
-I have heard my whole life, “We all have problems.”
-But I often question, “Is your problem trying to kill you?”
-We all know there is a wide range of trauma and suffering in the world from a break up to losing a loved one.
-I agree that pain is pain, but the effects of such pain are not the same.
-Pain not only varies in degrees, but also how the individual responds based on their own life experiences.
-So what exactly is this barrier I am implying that exists?
-It is a thick, multi-layered wall consisting of lack of knowledge on one side (family & friends) and often lack of grace on the other (SI individual).
-I want to speak to the family and friends who are supporting someone with suicidal ideation (SI).
-Again, my experience may not be identical to the person you love and sup...
+Content Warning: Suicidal Ideation The most difficult aspect of struggling with suicidal ideation is the significant divide between those who experience it and the friends and family who may never fully understand it.
+I have often heard the sentiment, "We all have problems."
+However, I often wonder, "Is your problem trying to kill you?"
+While trauma and suffering exist on a wide spectrum, ranging from breakups to the loss of loved ones, and pain is pain, the effects of such pain differ.
+Pain varies not only in intensity but also in how individuals respond based on their unique life experiences.
+What, then, is this barrier I'm referring to?
+It is a thick, multi-layered wall composed of a lack of knowledge on one side (family and friends) and, often, a lack of grace on the other (the individual experiencing suicidal ideation).
+I want to address the family and friends who are supporting someone with suicidal ideation (SI).
+While my experience may not precisely mirr...

 When God Sends Help: "Virgie" (reposted)